MattRowe18/CARLA/docs/source/index.rst

 You will now see the weather change from the default scene.
 Keep watching the screen for a few minutes, you will observe changes of light, from night to day, changes in cloud cover, fog and rain.
-By default, the weather changes much slower than in the image above.
-However, you can alter the speed using arguments for the python script.
+By default, the weather changes much slower than in the image below.
+However, you can alter the speed of the weather changes using arguments for the python script.

+.. image :: dynamic_weather_render.gif

 There are 3 command line arguments for the dynamic_weather.py script: